-Sharpening the child’s abilities to observe, be attentive, follow directions, and communicate while keeping a sense of wonder.
+- Sharpening the child’s abilities to observe, be attentive, follow directions, and communicate all while keeping a sense of wonder.

 Westminster Presbyterian Day School introduces the child to a new and different world, which results in learning to adjust and conform to others as well as maintaining one’s own freedom as an individual in a group.
 Westminster Presbyterian Day School helps the child to adjust socially by: